thilinarmtb/lsbench/README.md

 `lsbench` is a repository containing benchmark codes for various high performant linear solvers on CPUs and GPUs.
 It can read a sparse matrix and solve it using `cuSparse`, `AmgX`, `Hypre` or `CHOLMOD`.
 An example on how to use the API is in `bin/driver.c`.
 A few test matrices are available in `tests/` directory.
+Currently, all the benchmarks are performend in double precision.

 ## Building lsbench